PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 efficiency fixture and replace seven direct owner calls with seven stable IDs without changing the 120 effective-call total.
 Validate sequentially, commit and push only, and do not create or reopen a pull request.

+## Mean/attention orchestration extraction: completed state

+`passes/mean_attention_orchestration.py` now owns a frozen `MeanAttentionContext` and stable prefix, base-tail, base, layer-normalization, conv-attention, default, and seven-owner union sequences.
+One selector composes the prefix, optional layer-normalization insertion, base tail, and optional conv-attention suffix.
+Focused parameterization covers all four boolean combinations, including the currently unused layernorm-without-conv form.

+Every invocation build creates one fresh `ModelIRPassStateScope` for the fixed main ModelIR/session layout and shares it across every selected owner.
+The historical helper is now a one-call delegate with its keyword-only `False`, `True` defaults intact and forwards both switches explicitly.
+Its layernorm- plus-conv direct caller and terminal base-only direct caller retain exact keywords and all four boundaries.
+Both `AttentionRecoveryContext` and `LayoutAttentionQuantizedSuffixContext` still store the helper itself, and their argument-free invocations continue to select the default base-plus-conv policy.

+Architecture accounting imports the seven-owner union.
+Seven direct owner calls moved out of the lowerer and became seven stable IDs, retaining 120 effective ordered calls.
+Existing independent layer-normalization and SE-FC calls and prior orchestrated occurrences remain separately counted.
+A new explicit full-policy efficiency fixture covers all seven owners with no layout state and observes one graph-index refresh across eight diagnostic events.

+Sequential implementation validation completed as follows:

+- focused all-policy contracts, delegate, callbacks, and boundaries:
+  `14 passed in 0.67s`;
+- focused mean/attention, both parent orchestrations, and ordered architecture:
+  `278 passed in 22.48s`;
+- pass efficiency: `31 passed in 0.62s`;
+- central lowerer core smoke plus TensorFlow-import-blocked optional boundary:
+  `43 passed in 12.02s` (`32` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The lowerer retains exactly the two pre-existing F401 findings and introduces no new unused import.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, all four policy combinations, runtime order, caller multiplicity, callback wiring, boundaries, shared-scope semantics, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, the only remaining nested lowerer helper with inline multi-pass execution is `_run_singleton_reshape_layout_pass_cluster`.
+Characterize its ten owner calls, three policy switches, two active caller forms, exact guards, and boundaries before extraction.
+Keep characterization and implementation as separate checkpoints, validate sequentially, minimize real-model conversion, commit and push only, and do not create or reopen a pull request.